n96409816/HyperFond/README.md

 ## Acknowledgment

-We would like to acknowledge that our implementation is based on the base fold repository (https://github.com/hadasz/plonkish_basefold).
+We would like to acknowledge that our implementation is based on the base fold repository (https://github.com/hadasz/plonkish_basefold) and hyperplonk repository (https://github.com/EspressoSystems/hyperplonk).
 Specifically, we forked these repositories and built upon them for our development work.

 ## Installation
 We recommend using Ubuntu for running the experiments.